 Where to Find and Select a Financial Advisor

-Finding and selecting a financial advisor who is a good fit for you can seem overwhelming and confusing, but a Google search can whittle down the possibilities.
-To select a financial advisor, You can look up an advisor’s record on Broker where you can find a great deal of information about the firm and the advisor, including a breakdown of the firm’s services and fees.
+When you are narrowing down the selection of financial advisors it is important to know the advisor’s history, including any potential infractions.
+You can look up an advisor’s record on Broker where you can find a great deal of information about the firm and the advisor, including a breakdown of the firm’s services and fees.
 Check to see if the broker has had any problems in the past.
-You can also look up the advisor company’s information adt Securities and Exchange.
+You can also look up the advisor’s company’s information at Securities and Exchange.

 If you would like to hire a fee-only advisor, NAPFA is a member organization for fee-only adviors which has a search tool.
-If you’d like to hire a financial planner with a tax-focus to their practice, Alliance of Comprehensive Planners is a member organization which has a search tool.
-Many financial planners who charge a service fee instead of charging base on assets under management, which is an especially good option for clients who do not have significant investable assets but still need the services of a financial planner, are members of XY Planning Network.
-If you do a general Google search to find a financial advisor near you or receive a recommendation from someone, it’s best to review their firm on the Securities and Exchange website to get an understanding of the types of services they provide and if it’s a good fit for you.
+If you’d like to hire a financial planner with a tax-focus to their practice, Alliance of Comprehensive Planners is a member organization which also has a search tool.
+Many financial planners who charge a service fee instead of charging a percentage of assets under management are members of XY Planning Network.
+This is an especially good option for clients who do not have significant investable assets but still need the services of a financial planner.
+If you do a general Google search to find a financial advisor near you or receive a recommendation from someone, it’s best to review their firm on the Securities and Exchange website to get an understanding of the types of services they provide and if it matches up with what you need.

 Disclaimer: This article is provided for general information and illustrations purposes only.
 Nothing contained in the material constitutes tax advice, a recommendation for purchase or sale of any security, or investment advisory services.
 I encourage you to consult with a financial planner, accountant, and/or legal counsel for advice specific to your situation.
 Reproduction of this material is prohibited without written permission from Tricia Rosen, and all rights are reserved.
 Read the full disclaimer.